Skip to main content

 What should I order at Norma Gastronomia Siciliana?

-Start with the arancini: filled with ragù, peas, mozzarella, and rice cooked in chicken stock, served in a light tomato sauce, they are the clearest statement of what chef Salvatore Fraterrigo is doing.
+Start with the arancini: filled with ragù, peas, mozzarella, rice cooked in chicken stock, served in a light tomato sauce, they are the clearest statement of what chef Salvatore Fraterrigo is doing.
 The 'rianata pizza of Trapani and the anelletti al forno are also documented standouts from his Sicilian-focused menu.
 If you leave without trying the arancini, you've missed the point of the restaurant.

 Is Norma Gastronomia Siciliana good for solo dining?